 Perished in a Rooming House Near the Business Center Of Kansas City.
 CAUSED BY GAS EXPLOSION.

 Flames Spread So Quickly That Before Alarm Could be Given Escape Was Cut Off.
 Victims Were All Asleep and Apparently Suffocated Before They Were Incinerated.
 Kansas City, Mo., Feb.
 1 .- Five persons were burned to death and five others were injured in a fire in a threestory rooming house at 1116 Wyandotte street, near the business center, this morning.
 THE DEAD.

-Mrs, Jennie Bert, aged 29, Harrison Alis, Jaime Bert, aged 29, Harr dile, Mo., waitress.
-Mabel Portey, aged 18, waitress.
-Nine Graves, aged 18, waitress.
-Peter Rooney, aged 34, cook.
-Charles Johnson, aged 28, cook.

-The injured received slight burns and cuts and none is in a dangerous condition.
-All of the dead, except Mrs. Bert, lived in Kansas City.

-The fire started from an explosion of natural gas in the basement at i o'clock this morning.
-The flames and dense smoke spread quickly throughout the building and before an alarm could be given all means of escape by the ordinary exits had been shut off.
+Mrs. Jennie Bert, aged 29, Harrison-Alls, Seinhe Bert, aged 29, Harr (ille, Mo., waitress, Mabel Porter, aged 18, waitress, Nine Graves, aged 18, waitress, Peter Rooney, aged 34, cook, Charles Johnson, aged 28, cook, The injured received slight burns and cuts and none is in a dangerous condition.
+All of the dead, except Mrs. Bert, lived in Kansas City, The fire started from an explosion of natural gas in the basement at 1 o'clock this morning.
+The flames and lense smoke spread quickly throughout the building and before an alarm could be given all means of escape by the ordinary exits had been shut off.
 The five persons who lost their lives were asleep on the third floor and all save Mrs. Bert were burned to death in their rooms.
-Evidently they had been suffocated and none apparently had even made at attempt to escape.
+Evidently they had been sufficient and none apparently had even made at attempt to escape.
 FLAMES KEPT OUT FIREMEN.
 Before the firemen arrived, the build-ing was a mass of flames and the rooms on the upper floors could not be entered.
 Mabel Porter and Nina Graves, two of the dead, occupied a room together.
 The injured slept on the lower floors and in the basement.
 Most of these escaped without aid, fighting their way through the flames and smoke.
+The firemen were able to rescue others from the burning building. the flames and smoke.
 The firemen were able to rescue others from the burning building.

-the flames and smoke.
-The firemen were able to rescue others from the burning building.
 Mrs. Bert lost her life in trying to arouse the inmates.
 The dense smoke pouring up the stairway soon filled the hallways and entered the rooms.
 Mrs. Bert's room, on the third floor, was close to the landing, and it was one of the first to be entered by the smoke.
 She was awakened and, hurrying down the dall on that floor, attempted to awaken the sleeping roomers.
 The smoke soon drove her to the second floor, where she tried to repeat her ef-fort at giving an alarm.
-The smoke and flames, however, now crowded her so closely that she was compelled to de-sist and sought escape by the stairway.
-At the top of the second floor landing she stumbled and, falling headlong down the stairway, landed in the thick-est of the flames.
+The smoke and flames, however, how crowded her so closely that she was compelled to de-sist and sought escape by the stairway.
+At the top of the second floor landing down the stairway, landed in the thick-est of the flames.
 At the bottom her charred remains were later found by the firemen.
-The body was almost upcharred remains were later found by the firemen.
-The body was almost unrecognizable.
-There were ere were 22 persons in the building when the fire broke out.
-Most of the roomers worked at night as waltresses and cooks at nearby hotels and res-taurants, who had only retired a short time previous and they were deep in slumber.
-This fact doubtless accounts alumber.
+The body was almost un-recognizable. roomers worked at night as waltresses and cooks at nearby hotels and es-taurants, who had only retired a short time previous and they were deep in slumber.
 This fact doubtless accounts for the inability of Mrs. Bert to awaken them.
 The bodies of the four other victims were found in their beds.
-Each had been terribly burned, and the limbs dropped from one of them as the re-mains were later carried from the house. house.
-A REGULAR FIRE TRAP.
+Each had been terribly burned, and the limbs dropped from one of them as the re-mains were later carried from the house. house, A REGULAR FIRE TRAP. was by way of the stairway up through which the flames and smoke poured.
+JAPANESE AND SOUTH AMERICA.